 Both are C-Series blenders without the advanced engineering to reduce sound like the G-Series.
 The 5300 does not have a hi/lo switch, but instead has a pulse switch in its place.
 The low-profile 64-oz container comes with the 5300 and an advertised “more horsepower” base.

 While the 7500 is still our favorite model, after putting the 5300 through the test, if the sound level isn’t so important to you, we can conclude that for the price it is a good choice.
 We feel the 40%, or so, sound reduction of the 7500 makes it preferrable but cost is cost.
 Compared to the 5200, the benefit of having the low-profile container for a C-series can be very beneficial and the sound level is about the same.
 Ultimately, it’s all about how you feel about a reduction in sound volume.

-Ultimately if you are wanting the proven power with quietness, and new technology of the latest Next Generation Vitamix then you should consider the 7500 rather than a classic model.
+If you are wanting the proven power with quietness, and new technology of the latest Next Generation then you should consider the 7500 rather than a classic model.

-If price is a major concern then we recommend a Reconditioned Vitamix 7500 when available.
-If you are not needing, or wanting, the added costly features of the Next Generation then a 5200 would likely be a more cost effective choice.
+If price is a major concern then we recommend a Reconditioned Vitamix 7500, when available, or any other reconditioned model.
+If you are not needing, or wanting, the added costly features of the Next Generation then a 5200 or the 5300 would likely be a more cost effective choice.